-Jeff Warner is a professor of autodidactism, stand-up philosopher, not-recently-published writer, former president of the Science Fiction Forum, freelance punslinger, and a co-founder of a hat trick of sf conventions.
+Jeff Warner is a professor of autodidactism, stand-up philosopher, not-recently-published writer, former president of the Science Fiction Forum, freelance punslinger, and as a 'ninja-smof' a co-founder of a hat trick of sf conventions.
 "Geek, Nerd, AND Dork?
 I'm a Triple Threat!"

 Joan Wendland is a game designer, an engineer, and the owner of Blood and Cardstock Games.
 Joan has designed card games, live action role playing games, and honest to God war games for the US government.
 In addition she has published two novels- Backstage: a novel of secret agendas, slow burn romance, and imaginary cats, and a steampunk retelling of Pride and Prejudice - Mr. Darcy: Cogs Maketh the Man.
+The sequel to Backstage (Looking for Trouble) will be coming out early next year.
 Check her out at www.blood-and-Cardstock.com or www.zoo-illuminati.com

 Alyce Wilson, a Philadelphia area freelance writer and editor, is the editor of Wild Violet (wildviolet.net), a weekly online literary magazine.
 She has published a poetry chapbook, "Picturebook of the Martyrs," an essay collection, "The Art of Life," and an ebook, "Dedicated Idiocy: How Monty Python Fandom Changed My Life."
 More information can be found at her author site: alycewilson.com.

-Simone Zelitch is the author of five novels, most recently Judenstaat, an alternative history about a Jewish state established in Germany in 1948.
+Simone Zelitch is the author of five novels, most recently Judenstaat, an alternative history about a Jewish state established in Germany in 1948 which is forthcoming in paperback in 2020.
 A National Endowment for the Arts recipient, her work as appeared in Art Papers and The Forward, Lilith Magazine, and National Public Radio’s The Best of Channukah Lights, and she chronicled a 2015 trip to Jerusalem, Hebron and Jaffa in a series of articles in Jewish Currents.
 A former Peace Corps volunteer, she has taught at Community College of Philadelphia for over twenty years where she established their creative writing program.
 She manages to write during the summer, mostly.
 Read more about the author and her work at www.simonezelitch.com.